FullScreenShenanigans/EightBittr/packages/pixeldrawr/README.md

 refills may be done by drawing every Thing in the thingArrays, or by Quadrants as a form of dirty rectangles.

-Examples are not available for MapsHandlr, as the required code would be very substantial.
+Examples are not available for PixelDrawr, as the required code would be very substantial.
 Instead see GameStartr.js and its rendering code.